ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/details-page.md

 </div>
 ```

 Be sure to also update our list of components for anything new we added (this should just be `IonImg`, unless something was missed earlier).
+At this point, your tests should be passing without error or warning.

 We should also style that image just a tad to make sure it is not too big: